damianhakert/damianhakert.github.io/source/_posts/2014-12-22-gitlab-7-6-and-ci-5-3-released.markdown

 Do you want to rebase your branch before merging?
 GitLab can now do this for you!
+This will ensure that you have a linear git history on master, making it easier to reason about it.

 Simply turn on the feature for the project that you want to use this for and check the box on merge.